 For some great articles about facts, check out:

-- 50 Interesting & Fun Facts About Wisconsin State to Know
+- 50 Interesting & Fun Facts About Alaska State to Discover

-- 50 Interesting & Fun Facts About South Dakota State to Know
+- 50 Interesting & Fun Facts About Connecticut State to Know

 For visual stories related to this article, take a look at: